krmorehead/simple_model_manager/docs/ai_markdown/architecture.md

 ## API Endpoints
 - `/translate` (POST): Accepts JSON with `text`, `source_lang`, and `target_lang`.
 Calls `ModelService.translate` and returns the translation result.
 Registered via a Flask blueprint in `app/routes/translate.py` and integrated in the app factory.

+## Language Code Management
+- `app/utils/language_codes.py`: Provides a two-digit code to language name mapping, language code validation, and supported language enumeration utilities.
+Used by the `/languages` endpoint for supported language listing.